-As a Christian my faith is in the ever-present God who lives as Jesus is said to have lived—meeting our conflicts and rejection with an embrace that even death cannot dispel.
+As a Christian my faith is in the ever-present God who lives as Jesus is said to have lived, whose life is thus endlessly intertwined with Jesus’ narrated life—meeting our conflicts and rejection with an embrace that even death cannot dispel.
 Why I would believe in such a God I’ve addressed elsewhere, to my satisfaction if not to everybody’s.
 I keep finding such a God to be inescapably present in ways that provoke immeasurable wonder and joy, and that suffices.

 My faith is not in conclusions historians draw about Jesus, or in my opinions about their conclusions.
 It’s in what I take to be the unconditional, “Jesus-like” embrace of the God with whom and in whom I live now.
 And it’s in Jesus not simply as he was but as I experience him now—as God’s living, “humanized” presence.

 Faith is awakening trustfully to what I take to be happening now.
 It’s not the same as opinions about what happened centuries ago.
 Still, I do have opinions about Jesus as a past figure for historians to investigate, and they matter:

 a) I think Jesus was a real person who provoked all sorts of creatively shaped stories about him.

 b) I think he spoke and acted in disconcerting ways that reflected his vision of the subversive nearness of God’s reign—already dawning in his words and actions, but soon to arrive universally.
 (But note: I think what did arrive soon afterwards was something beyond the exact terms of his original vision—more about that below.)

 c) I think he was executed because his words and actions seemed politically disruptive.

 d) I think that his first followers discovered that even execution couldn’t keep him from animating their life in God in new and startling ways, and that some honestly reported actually seeing and meeting him in ways they found difficult to describe.